-With nationwide and local restrictions being reviewed and changed regularly it can leave us feeling uncertain as to what further changes we all may face.
 Please see attached some tips & ideas to support & keep your well-being elevated.

-Getting ready to return to school?
+School Bubble e-book.
 Follow the link below to the e-bug web page and read the My Back to School Bubble e-book.

-The storybook ‘My Back to School Bubble’ has been created with the input from a network of teachers, parents and public health professionals and aims to help children understand the new protective measures that may be in place at their school, in an age-appropriate way.
+The storybook ‘My Back to School Bubble’ has been created with the input from a network of teachers, parents and public health professionals and aims to help children understand the protective measures that may be in place at their school, in an age-appropriate way.

 This page also contains lots of information you may wish to share with your child/children.

 Coronavirus a book for Children produced by CAMHS